elizabeth524/Phase-4-Project/README.md

 ## Business Problem

 South by Southwest (SXSW) is an annual conference and festival that showcases innovations in technology and the creative arts.
 In order to enhance the experience for future attendees, this company is looking to analyze the sentiments of tweets from previous years.
-This will give them insight on the public opinion on the conference and the brands in attendance.

 Our task is to build a model that can correctly identify the sentiment of a tweet based on it's text.
+Not only will this give them insight on the public opinion on the conference and the brands in attendance, but it will allow them to identify the sentiment of future tweets in order to understand how a current conference is progressing.

 ## Dataset